AndyWendt/mac-setup/readme.md

 # Mac Setup

-Installs a default set of preferences and tools:
+Installs a default set of preferences and tools

+Install using Ansible: `ansible-playbook ./init.yml`